Last updated: February 05, 2021

 - Quarry + Wayfarer: When the last card gained is not an Action and you have a Quarry in play, Wayfarer displays the correct price but can be bought as if it cost $2 less.

 - Various cards: Sometimes, when a card plays another card, you cannot call a Royal Carriage on the first card.
 This bug is uncommon and the circumstances that cause it are unknown.

-- Various cards/landscapes: If you play a card multiple times, and it doesn’t leave play at least once but does leave play a later time, you may be able to call a Royal Carriage on it.
+- Various cards/landscapes: If you play a card multiple times and it doesn’t leave play at least one of those times, but then does leave play a later time, you may be able to call a Royal Carriage to replay it.

 - Scepter: See Crown above.